stride3d/stride-docs/en/manual/game-studio/dedicated-editors/ui-editor/index.md

 ## Preview

-The majority of the UI editor is taken up by the **preview**.
+The majority of the UI editor is taken up by the **Preview**.
 You can use it to view your UI, select individual elements and move them around.

 ![](media/preview.webp)